BlueBrain/sonata-extension/source/blueconfig.rst

         :unit:
         :description:
          Current is used for most stimuli.
-Exceptions include ReplayVoltageTrace and SEClamp which then use "Voltage" instead
+Exceptions include ReplayVoltageTrace and SEClamp which then use "Voltage" instead.
+         Conductance stimuli use "Conductance", and some stimuli (ShotNoise, AbsoluteShotNoise and OrnsteinUhlenbeck) can be injected as either Current or Conductance.

     .. blueconfig_value:: AmpStart
         :type: float